abhakta-47/CP-Scrapper/README.md

 - **_source_location.txt :_** in here put full path where sourc .cpp will be collected for testing, file names should be problem code name ( eg.A.cpp, B.cpp etc)

 - then run main.py
+- result should be saved in runtime/report.html open with browser to see results